 Conservation Trust for North Carolina educates state legislators and members of Congress about the need for increased funding for conservation programs, expanded tax incentives for landowners who donate land or conservation easements, and policies that boost private land conservation.

 Acquiring land to benefit communities requires significant financial resources from state and federal lawmakers.
-North Carolina's Trust Funds: Clean Water Management Trust Fund (CWMTF), Parks & Recreation Trust Fund (PRTF), and Agricultural Development & Farmland Preservation Trust Fund, must have adequate funding to support the work of conservation organizations to conserve high-priority natural areas, farmland, river fronts and open spaces in North Carolina.
+North Carolina's trust funds: Clean Water Management Trust Fund (CWMTF), Parks and Recreation Trust Fund (PRTF), and Agricultural Development and Farmland Preservation Trust Fund, must have adequate funding to support the work of conservation organizations to conserve high-priority natural areas, farmland, riverfronts and open spaces in North Carolina.

 To achieve statewide conservation success, we must work collaboratively.